dhrunlauwers/knowledge-base/git/git-quick-start.md

 >*git commit -m "text describing changes"*
 - Commit or update the change in the repository
 >*git commit -a -m "text describing changes"*
-- Automatically picks up all untracked changes in the commit (shortcut so you can skip git add <filename>
+- Automatically picks up all untracked changes in the commit (shortcut so you can skip *git add \<filename>*

-##Managing What is Tracked with .gitignore
+## Managing What is Tracked with .gitignore
 Sometimes there are artifacts in your project which are transient or do not otherwise need to be tracked in source code.
 There is a mechanism to have certain files disregarded for source control purposes.

 The file .gitignore (local to a repository or system global) may contain a list of file names or patterns which git will ignore.

 Create the .gitignore file and enter a file name, file pattern or directory:
-		○ nano .gitignore
+>*nano .gitignore
-			§ pic.jpg
+		pic.jpg
-			§ *.jpg
+		*.jpg
-			§ temp/
+		temp/*

 It's best practice to track your .gitignore file in the repository with the source code

 It's also possible to exclude certain paths using the following command:
 	○ git config --global core.excludesfile <path>

 ##Cloning Repositories